Extended deterministic mean-field games: Uniqueness

 This is a contradiction since

 and

 \end{proof}

-Note that the Assumption \ref{h0v} is not essential, but it simplifies substantially the computations and the remaining conditions.
-We address the general case in the next section using a new approach in which these conditions take a much simpler form.
+\begin{remark} Assumption \ref{h0v} is not essential, but it simplifies the computations and the remaining conditions substantially.
+To obtain a more general condition for uniqueness one can compute the expression on the left-hand side of \eqref{sharp} in terms of $Du$, $D\tilde u$, $X$, and $\tilde X$ and require the resulting expression to be positive, unless $Du=D\tilde u$ and $Law(\bX, \dot \bX)=Law(\tilde \bX, \dot \tilde\bX).$ However, a general condition is easier to write in terms of Lagrangians and is considered in the next section. \end{remark}

-To be able to prove the uniqueness of solutions $(u,\bX)$ in the case when $u$ is not everywhere differentiable, we assume further \resume{enumerate} \item $X_0\in L^q(\Omega)$ has an absolutely continuous law with respect to the Lebesgue measure; \item $\psi$ is bounded and Lipschitz in $x$; \item $V$ is $C^2$ bounded in $x$; \item There exists a constant $C>0$ such that $|D_vL_0|,|D^2_{vv}L_0|\leq CL_0+C$, where $L_0$ is the Legendre transform of $H_0$; \item $D^2_{pp}H_0$ is Lipschitz continuous. \suspend{enumerate}
+To prove the uniqueness of solutions $(u,\bX)$, if $u$ is not everywhere differentiable, we assume further \resume{enumerate} \item $X_0\in L^q(\Omega)$ has an absolutely continuous law with respect to the Lebesgue measure; \item $\psi$ is bounded and Lipschitz in $x$; \item $V$ is $C^2$ bounded in $x$; \item There exists a constant $C>0$, such that $|D_vL_0|,|D^2_{vv}L_0|\leq CL_0+C$, where $L_0$ is the Legendre transform of $H_0$; \item $D^2_{pp}H_0$ is Lipschitz continuous. \suspend{enumerate}